Are you an agency executive officer or a real estate or mortgage broker from another province and now wish to practice in Québec? Here is how:

-Therefore, if you hold a valid real estate or mortgage broker’s licence or an agency executive officer’s licence in one of these provinces at the time of application, an equivalent licence in the same field of practice can be issued in Québec if:
+If you hold a valid real estate or mortgage broker’s licence or an agency executive officer’s licence in another province at the time of application, an equivalent licence in the same field of practice can be issued in Québec if:

 - You pass the OACIQ interprovincial challenge examination;

 - You demonstrate your knowledge of French language;